Code-Institute-Submissions/hospital-waiting-times/README.md

 <li>I checked the link to my github in the footer which is clickable and functional on all devices</li>
 <li>I tried various layouts during the process of creating the dashboard and found that the flow of the screen was better when the four large graphs were side by side in larger screens and underneath eachother on smaller resolutions.</li>
 <li>Throuout the testing process I decided against using a background for the page as I felt that it made the page too busy and the graphs became hard to read.</li>
+<li>During testing I had an issue with parsing the date from my csv file in the MthAndYear column, so I altered the Year column and added a Month column in order to facilitate the creation of the month bar chart and the year line chart.</li>
 </ul>

 <h4>The testing for each browser is as follows:</h4>